Advanced Motor Fuels in Switzerland

 CO2 Emissions Compensation: Motor Fuels

 Importers of fossil motor fuels are required to compensate a certain amount of the CO2 emissions (regulated by the CO2 ordinance per year) caused by transport.
 They may conduct their own projects or acquire certificates.
-The compensation rate in 2021 was 12%, which will rise to 23% in 2024.[7]
-In 2022 and beyond, a minimum of 15% must be compensated by domestic measures.
+The compensation rate in 2023 was 20%; the rate increased to 23% in 2024.[7]
+A minimum of 15% must be compensated by domestic measures.
 The Swiss Petroleum Association established the Foundation for Climate Protection and Carbon Offset (KliK), which launches and subsidizes projects to reduce CO2 emissions in fields such as transportation, industry, buildings, and agriculture.
 Another measure to reduce CO2 emissions is to blend fossil fuels with biofuels.
 Because Switzerland is under no legal obligation to blend fossil fuels, emissions compensation is the only driver for blends.

 Mineral Oil Tax Reduction for Natural Gas and Biofuels

 To support the target for CO2 emissions, a reduction — or even an exemption — for environmentally friendly motor fuels was enacted in 2008.
 Biofuels that satisfy minimum environmental and social requirements are completely or partially exempt from the mineral oil tax.
-As a result, the tax reduction for biofuels is now EUR 0.69 (USD 0.82) per liter, compared with fossil fuels.
-The mineral oil tax reduction is valid until the end of 2024.[8]
-To offset the loss of tax revenue from this tax cut, the fossil fuel tax will be gradually increased until 2028.
-These measures will be continued with the revision of the CO2 Act.
+As a result, the tax reduction for biofuels is up to EUR 0.77 (USD 0.83) per liter, compared with fossil fuels.
+The mineral oil tax reduction is valid until the end of 2030.[8]
+To offset the loss of tax revenue from this tax cut, the fossil fuel tax will be gradually increased until 2037.

 Advanced Motor Fuels Statistics